shaniboh/ID_s10204389_Assg02-/README.md

 I have used Adobe XD to do my wireframes of the website of both desktop and mobile versions.

 I have watch Youtube videos to set up the Youtube API and examples to create a Youtube website.

+I have used http://console.developers.google.com/ to create Youtube API.

 I have reference codes of w3school.com to design my website.